Saymanning/Honey_Bee_Colony_Loss_US/README.md

 ### Overview and Background

 Why Should We Care About Honey Bees?
-No Honey Bees = No Food
+No Honey Bees = No Food!
+Without pollinators there is no farming.
+Without farming, we are all naked, hungry and sober.

 - Honey Bee colony losses for managed bee colonies in the US have steadily increased over the past decade from an average of 26% loss in 2006 to 45.5% loss in 2020.